Drakensang Online: History

-The roots of the project sprouted in 2008 when German developer studio Radon Labs released the title Drakensang: The Dark Eye and then in 2010, its successor Drakensang: The River of Time.
+The roots of the project sprouted in 2008 when German studio Radon Labs released the title Drakensang: The Dark Eye and then in 2010, its successor Drakensang: The River of Time.
 They were classical single player role-playing games that both took place in the virtual game world of The Dark Eye (Das Schwarze Auge, DSA).
 In May 2010, Radon Labs filed for bankruptcy.
 It was then acquired by Bigpoint Games and was fully integrated in the existing studio of Bigpoint Berlin.
 In September 2010, the development of Drakensang Online was announced.
 Because Bigpoint did not acquire a TDE (DSA) license and only had ownership of the name rights for "Drakensang", they developed a completely new game world with an independent rule system which had no relationship to any of its predecessors.

 Like all other Radon Labs titles, the game is based on the custom Nebula Engine, which was meant for use in a browser.
 The game is written in C++ and runs within a Java applet in the browser.
 Since Java is no longer supported by some browsers, a downloadable client was made available in April 2014.
 In August 2011, Drakensang Online released an open beta version for testing which included the item shop for purchasing Andermant.
 With the inclusion of the virtual currency, the game was able to start its business operations.

 Although it is a browser-based game, two retail versions were released which included some items, that were otherwise available in the in-game store.
 The less expensive version included stronger armor as well as more combat power of the character and 10,000 Andermant, with which the player could use to buy other items via the in-game shop.
 The more expensive version included all the content of the other version plus a dragon that could be used as a pet, increased armor and combat power.
 According to the developer, the dragon gave the player a +20% bonus of experience points.
 Later, the contingent of included Andermant got increased from 10,000 to 12,000 Andermant.